With light, there is hope.

 An Advancement in Cancer Surgery

-CYTALUXⓇ is the first targeted imaging agent designed to “highlight” ovarian and lung cancer in the body, helping surgeons to see it in real-time, as they operate.
+CYTALUXⓇ is the only targeted imaging agent designed to “highlight” ovarian and lung cancer in the body, helping surgeons to see it in real-time, as they operate.
 As you can imagine, an added measure of visibility in the operating room can help the surgeon find cancer that may have otherwise been missed.

 How it Works